We have a dedicated team here to help you. Everyone has their specialty and the people who assist you will be chosen to match your specific problem.

 Client Service Representative

-Ryan initially joined the NPDCLS team in 2014 as a practicum student while completing his Social Service Worker diploma.
-Ryan rejoined NPDCLS in mid 2018 after completing a Honours Bachelors of Social Work degree.
+Akanksha initially joined the NPDCLS team in 2018 as a practicum student while completing her Social Service Worker diploma.
+Akanksha rejoined NPDCLS in March 2021 after working at the Co-operative of Specialty Community Legal Clinics of Ontario as their administrative assistant.

-In his role as a Client Service Representative, Ryan is one of the first points of contact, which involves completing intakes and providing clients with referrals to community agencies as needed.
+In her role as a Client Service Representative, Akanksha is one of the first points of contact, which involves completing intakes and providing clients with referrals to community agencies as needed.